Exhibitions

 August 16th–25th 2025

-Come and explore the vibrant creativity of Coda’s resident artists during Hampshire Open Studios.
+Explore the vibrant creativity of Coda’s resident artists during Hampshire Open Studios.

 You’ll also have the chance to try something yourself, with a range of fun and friendly taster sessions giving a flavour of the workshops we run throughout the year.